Get the authentic sound of the world's most famous rock & roll studio.

 On-axis and off-axis mics

-When using a 4x12 or 2x12 Source from the Guitar category, close mics have the option of on-axis or off-axis placement.
+When using a 4x12 or 2x12 Source from the Speakers category, close mics have the option of on-axis or off-axis placement.
 On-axis placement gives a brighter, more present and direct sound.
 Off-axis placement gives a darker sound with less of the "edginess" of the speaker cone and a smoother, less peaky response.

 Note: You cannot change polar patterns for the 4x12 or 2x12 mics.